Shwizie/Fonts/Metropolis/Hosting.md

 ```@import url('https://cdn.jsdelivr.net/gh/Shwizie/Fonts@main/Metropolis/Metropolis.css');```

-and use the font as you usually would with an imported font.
+and use as you usually would with an imported font.

 ```
 font-family: 'Metropolis', sans-serif;